 The Group's failure to achieve its strategic and financial objectives disclosed to the market could have an adverse effect on its business, results of operations and the value of its financial instruments.
-In addition, the Group's failure to make specific commitments could adversely impact its reputation and generate strategic risk.
+In addition, the Group's failure to make specific commitments, particularly in the event of changes in market practices, could adversely impact its reputation and generate strategic risk.